emilprzygonski/Traffic-signs-classification/README.md

 The purpose of this project is make deep convolutional network for multi-class problem which is traffic signs classification and then implement trained model in GUI.

 Dataset from: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign

+##
+Deep learning model was made in Jupyter Notebook, GUI was made in Python.